Broken Garage Door Spring: Repair or Replace Guide

 Understanding Broken Garage Door Spring

-Garage door springs are key to a garage door’s smooth running.
+Garage door springs are essential for a smooth door operation.
 They balance the door’s weight, making it easy to open and close.
-Imagine trying to lift a garage door without them.
-It would not only be hard but also unsafe.
+Without them, lifting the door would be unsafe and hard.

 Types of Garage Door Springs

-There are two main types of springs for garage doors: extension and torsion springs.
+There are two main types of garage door springs: extension and torsion springs.

-Extension springs are common in older doors.
+Extension springs are found in older doors.
 They stretch and relax as the door moves.
 This action builds up energy for the next opening.

-In contrast, torsion springs sit above the door opening, working more smoothly.
+Torsion springs, on the other hand, sit above the door opening.
 They twist and unwind to lift or lower the door.

-Knowing the type of spring is crucial for decisions like repair or replacement.
+Knowing the type of spring is important for repair or replacement decisions.

 Lifespan of Garage Door Springs

-Garage door springs are vital for your door to work smoothly.
-Knowing how long they last is key to keeping your door safe and working well.
+Garage door springs are vital for smooth door operation.
 They can open and close your garage about 10,000 times.
+Knowing their lifespan is key to keeping your door safe and working well.

 Factors Affecting Lifespan